 - CBOs are also easy and inexpensive to form and operate.
-Thus, there is no need of hiring technical people to help you in the operation of the organisation.
+Thus, there is no need to hire technical people to help you in the operation of the organization.

-- Given their geographical limitation, that is, operating at a sub-county level and below, CBOs have a niche within a community of operation which promotes community-led innovation and growth.
+- Given their geographical limitation, that is, operating at a sub-county level and below, CBOs have a niche within a community of operations that promotes community-led innovation and growth.

 What are the limitations of CBOs over other entities like NGOs?

-Like any other entity, CBOs also have limitations that do not make them most favourable for some people depending on their objectives.
+Like any other entity, CBOs also have limitations that do not make them most favorable for some people depending on their objectives.
 Some of the major limitations include the following:

-- Most communities are deprived of best practices from other regions which would have fostered their wellbeing.
+- Most communities are deprived of best practices from other regions that would have fostered their well-being.
 The activities of most CBOs are only limited to the culture and ways of life of the community.

-- Finally, CBOs also face the challenge of limited secure and financial structures.
+- Finally, CBOs also face the challenge of limited security and financial structures.
 Most CBOs can only mobilize for resources and funding within their communities which hampers their growth and intended positive impact.

 - A person or group of persons intending to form a CBO may apply for registration to the District Non-Governmental Monitoring Committee in the intended district of operation.